ankg/TheFreshmenGuide-WONA/_posts/2015-06-26-restaurants.markdown

 _Downside_ - A 100 rupee rickshaw fare.<br />
 _Upside_ - An Afghani Chicken that is so loaded with cream that you’ll smell of it for the next 5 days.

+###Kathi Rolls
+The many Kathi Roll shacks just outside the Century Gate of IITR are outnumbered only by the plethora of options they have on their menu.
+A quick fix to your hunger, these rolls have the most succulent bites of paneer, veggies and chicken, with some delightful sauces.
+Take your pick!

+###Desi Tadka
+It would be a misnomer to call Desi Tadka a restaurant, thanks to food being served out of a van to eager diners sitting out in the open, driven to angst by a long wait for their turn, ridden with mosquitos and hunger.
+However, with generous portions of the best chicken and paneer dishes in town and a free bottle of your favourite cold drink, all you can say is 'worth it!' while you lick your fingers to get the hit of that brilliant gravy one last time.